iterative/dvc.org/static/docs/use-cases/share-data-and-model-files.md

 files for your project.
 Currently DVC supports AWS S3, Google Cloud Storage, Microsoft Azure Blob Storage, SSH and HDFS as remote location and the list is constantly growing.
 To get a full info about supported remote types and their configuration take a look at `dvc remote`.
-As an example, let's take a look at how you could setup DVC remote on Amazon S3 as an example.

 ![](/static/img/model-sharing-digram.png)

+As an example, let's take a look at how you could setup DVC remote on Amazon S3 and push/pull to/from it.

 ## Create a bucket at Amazon S3
 If you don't already have it, get Amazon S3 account and them follow